walsvid/AOD-Net-PyTorch/README.md

 During our implementing, we referred the above implementations.
 However, our implementation has several unique and new features compared with the above implementations:
 - **It has both train and test code** We provided both train and test code and pre-trained pytorch pickle file
 - **It has more clearly code structure** We refactore the code structure of the dataloader to make it more consistent with pytorch dataset
+- **It has better logging decorator** We add logging decorator for network pipeline function calling

 ## Preparation
 First of all, clone the code